fccm/tsdl-gfx/README.md

 ## Documentation

-Documentation can be generated with `ocamldoc`, but the binding follows the SDL2\_gfx interface closely, so it may be sufficient to consult [its documentation]( https://www.ferzkopp.net/Software/SDL2_gfx/Docs/html/_s_d_l2__gfx_primitives_8h.html).
+Documentation can be generated with `make doc`, but the bindings follow the SDL2\_gfx interface closely, so it may be sufficient to consult [its documentation]( https://www.ferzkopp.net/Software/SDL2_gfx/Docs/html/_s_d_l2__gfx_primitives_8h.html).